fzhweather/fuzhenghang.github.io/_pages/about.md

 News
 ---
+* **October**: I went on an exchange to the Scripps Institution of Oceanography, UC San Diego, as a Visiting Graduate, working with Prof. Shang-Ping Xie.
+* **July 2025**: Check our [new study]((https://www.nature.com/articles/s41558-025-02397-9)) in *Nature Climate Change*!
+Our results identify La Niña-like warming pattern as the main culprit that drove tropical cyclone cluster hotspots from the western North Pacific to the North Atlantic in recent decades.
+* **July 2025**: I attended AOGS2025 meeting in Singapore, and had an oral presentation about the tropical cyclone clusters.
 * **April 2025**, I attended the Workshop on Polar Winter Climate and Processes: Towards Filling Knowledge Gaps in the Understanding of the Coupled Climate System, in Cambridge, UK.
 * **March-April 2025**, I went on an exchange to the University of Bergen as a visiting PhD student, working with Prof. Noel Keenlyside.
 * **December 2024**, I received funding from the National Natural Science Foundation of China Youth Student Basic Research Project (Ph.D.
 Students).
 Award total: ¥300,000